Reverend Eric Foley

-Rev. Foley and his wife, Hyun Sook, the Co-Founder and President of Seoul USA and a doctoral student at Regent University, divide their time between Colorado and Seoul.
-They have four children.
-His books, Coach Your Champions and The Whole Life Offering are available through amazon.com.
-His congregational training manuals and persecuted church discipleship manifesto Church is for Amateurs are available through Seoul USA.
+Pastor and Dr. Foley live in Seoul.
+They have four grown children.
+His books, These are the Generations, Coach Your Champions, and The Whole Life Offering are available through amazon.com.
+His congregational training manuals and persecuted church discipleship manifesto Church is for Amateurs are available through Voice of the Martyrs Korea.

 Pastor Tim is the discipleship pastor for Voice of the Martyrs Korea.
 He also oversees media relations and is responsible for the website and social media pages associated with Voice of the Martyrs Korea and its .W discipleship training events.
 Pastor Tim received a bachelor’s degree from Zion Bible College and an M.Div. from Regent University.
 He is an ordained pastor of The Evangelical Church of North America.

 Pastor Tim and his family live in Seoul, Korea.
 When he is away from the office, he can be found spending time with his wife Melissia and their three children.
 They enjoy hiking, camping, and of all things . . . exploring new kinds of root beer!

 .W stands for DOTW, which is short for Doers of the Word, a reference to Jesus’ admonition in Matthew 7:24, “Everyone then who hears these words of mine and does them is like a wise man who built his house upon the rock.”
 The .W Discipleship Groups are a network of individuals, households and congregations that meet in places like Colorado, California, Ohio, Korea, and China!